 Kasa is a division of their parent company, TP-Link, which also makes other internet, or smart devices, such as Wi-Fi extenders.
 Kasa’s smart home devices also come in a wide range of options.
 Their line includes devices such as smart plugs, switches, bulbs, and even cameras!

-All Kasa devices work using a Wi-Fi connection.
-This allows the devices to connect to the Kasa app.
+All these devices from Kasa work using a Wi-Fi connection.
+This allows the devices to connect to the Kasa application.
 It’s to be noted, however, that the majority of Kasa products only work with the 2.4 GHz band of Wi-Fi.
-So even if you use a network with multiple bandwidths (i.e. dual-band or tri-band network), make sure you only use the 2.4 GHz band for your Kasa devices.
+So even if you use a network with multiple bandwidths (i.e. dual-band or tri-band network), make sure you only use the 2.4 GHz band for your Kasa.

-Kasa is also compatible with different smart home hubs such as Amazon’s Alexa, Google Home, and Samsung Smart Things.
-This allows you to have your Kasa devices work in harmony with your other smart home devices.
+Kasa is also compatible with different smart hubs such as Amazon’s Alexa, Google Home, and Samsung Smart Things.
+This allows you to have your Kasa devices work in harmony with your other devices.

 So now that your interest is piqued, you may want to try out a Kasa device for yourself.
 If so, how do you set one up?
 Do you really need the Kasa app?